 Apparently, Bachelor Lake cabin is the party cabin.
-We didn’t find any hungover souls, but we did have lunch and a swim in the lake.
+We didn’t find any hungover souls, but we did have lunch and a sunbathe by the lake.
 We then returned to the parking lot via the normal summer trail – just follow the orange trail markers.
 And there you have it!
 Two days, four cabins and a few kms under our belts.

 Of course, you don’t have to follow this route.
 You can pick and choose which cabins or lakes you want to go to.
 Some might prefer the out and back to Mount Steele.
 This seemed to be the preferred destination for the hikers we did meet.
 Others may opt for the loop from the parking lot to Edwards Lake, returning via Bachelor Lake.
 For solitude, I suspect McNair Lake cabin is the best bet.
 It’s entirely up to you.

 Know before you go